UNCOVER: Illuminating the Early Universe -- JWST/NIRSpec Confirmation of $z > 12$ Galaxies: Parent sample

-We supply further details on the parent sample in this Appendix.
+We supplement further details on the parent sample.
 Table~\ref{tab:failed} lists all the candidates that show photometric redshifts $>12$, but were not confirmed to be high-redshift after the spectroscopic observations due to various reasons also noted in the table.
+Figure~\ref{fig:app:balmer} includes all the spectra, accompanied by $p(z)$.

 Out of a total of eight candidates, three turn out to be too faint to infer the nature of the sources.
 One candidate may be affected by the modeling of the brightest cluster galaxies in the vicinity and has been deemed as an artifact in later iterations of the photometric reduction pipeline.
-For the remaining two failed candidates, one shows a plausible emission line which leads us to favor a low-redshift solution, whereas the other candidate is a textbook example of confusion between Lyman and Balmer breaks.
+For the remaining two failed candidates, one exhibits a plausible emission line which leads us to favor a low-redshift solution, whereas the other candidate is a textbook example of confusion between Lyman and Balmer breaks.
+The S/N of the mean flux red- and blue-ward of the break are 4.77 and 2.65, respectively, corroborating the Balmer break diagnostic.

 It is also interesting to revisit the pre-spectra photometric redshifts. \eazy\ identifies all 8 candidates at $z>11$.
 Medians of the redshift posteriors from \prospector\ places one of them at low redshift, whereas the maximum-likelihood redshifts indicate 4 of them are better fitted with a low-redshift model.
 The latter suggests that it is possible to improve the photometric inference via more informative priors.
-The effect of including a number density prior, as proposed in \citealt{Wang2023:pbeta}, will be explored in the next generation of stellar populations catalogs as part of the UNCOVER survey.
+The effect of including a number density prior, as proposed in \citealt{Wang2023:pbeta}, will be explored in the next generation of stellar population catalogs as part of the UNCOVER survey.

 Finally, a word of caution: it is too early to draw conclusions about selection effects or success rates; here we merely aim to paint a more complete picture of the sample.